Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 Hi, friends!

-Your eczema isn’t random.
-Your mystery rash isn’t “just stress.”
-And your stomach issues?
+Your mystery rash isn’t “just stress,” and your stomach issues?
 Yeah, those aren’t normal either.
-If your body’s been throwing tantrums for no obvious reason, there's a silent saboteur that might be behind it: nickel.
-It’s hiding in your food, skincare, cookware, and even in your “healthy” habits.
-I’m not saying this to scare you.
-I’m saying it because I lived it.
-Constant breakouts.
-Endless elimination diets.
-Zero answers.
-Until I found the real problem, and everything changed.
+If your body’s been throwing tantrums for no obvious reason, the answer might be in your food, skincare, cookware, and even in your “healthy” habits.

-💌 BTW, if you’re nodding along thinking “omg this is me,” you need to be on my email list.
-I send out super honest, super helpful tips about low-nickel living, food swaps, safe products, and everything I wish someone had told me when I was figuring this out. 👉 Join here (I’ll never spam you, promise.)
+P.S.
+I send out tips about low-nickel living, food swaps, safe products, and everything I wish someone had told me when I was figuring this out: Join here

 Common Nickel Sources in Your Daily Life